 Umbrella insurance is a type of personal liability coverage that offers additional protection beyond the limits of standard homeowners, auto, or other insurance policies.
 This extra layer of security is especially beneficial for individuals with significant assets, those who engage in activities that increase their risk of being sued, or those owning potentially hazardous items.
 Umbrella insurance kicks in when the liability limits of your primary policies are exhausted, ensuring that you don’t have to dip into your savings or other assets to cover the cost of a claim.

-By obtaining umbrella insurance, you safeguard yourself from potential costly lawsuits resulting from damages to another person’s property, personal injuries, or even claims of libel, slander, false arrest, and invasion of privacy.
-It is common for high net worth individuals or owners of small businesses to opt for this additional level of coverage to further protect their assets and future.
+By obtaining umbrella insurance, you safeguard yourself from potentially costly lawsuits resulting from damages to another person’s property, personal injuries, or even claims of libel, slander, false arrest, and invasion of privacy.
+It is common for high-net-worth individuals or owners of small businesses to opt for this additional level of coverage to further protect their assets and future.
 It’s important to note that an umbrella insurance policy is only purchasable if you already have a standard homeowners, auto, or watercraft policy in place.
 In many cases, premiums for umbrella policies may be lower if purchased from the same insurer that provided your primary insurance.

 Umbrella insurance is a type of personal liability insurance that provides extra coverage beyond the limits of your existing policies, such as homeowners, auto, or watercraft insurance.
 It is designed to protect your assets and future from unexpected claims that may exceed your regular insurance policies’ limits.